-The RVMPO's planning program is funded by federal, state and local funds expected to total \$431,866, including a \$44,175 carryover of FTA funds and RVTD local funds, reserved by the Policy Committee for a RVTD transit study (seen Task 5).
+The RVMPO's planning program is funded by federal, state, local funds and in-kind matching funds, totaling \$552,173, including a \$20,000 carryover of FTA funds and RVTD local funds, reserved by the Policy Committee for a RVTD transit study (seen Task 5).
 Figure 2, on the following page, shows planning resources anticipated by the RVMPO in the coming fiscal year, and their proportion of total revenue.

 The largest funding source is FHWA, which provides MPO Planning Funds through ODOT to the RVMPO by formula that consists of 89.73% federal funds with a 10.27% local match required.
 ODOT has traditionally met the full local match requirements with state planning funds.
 Other resources are FTA 5303 funds, also through ODOT, for metropolitan planning related to transit (requiring a 20 percent local match), and RVMPO member dues.
-In some years RVMPO has sought additional planning funds for specific projects, but none are anticipated in this work plan.
-A summary of how funds are to be distributed among the various RVMPO planning tasks is on page 30.
+RVMPO will use \$68,000 in TGM funds to conduct a regional Alternative Measures Benchmark analysis.
+A summary of how funds are to be distributed among the various RVMPO planning tasks is on page 28.
 Funding commitments are formalized through specific IGAs with ODOT.
 The RVMPO and its subcontractors (if any) will carry out the tasks described in this UPWP.

 RVMPO is dependent on USDOT funding for UPWP activities.
-Funds had been static at 2009 levels until FY2013, when FHWA funding declined by 4 percent.
-Effective FY2014, a new statewide distribution formula has been established for up to two years, to provide planning funds to two newly designated Oregon MPOs (Grants Pass and Albany).
-With this adjustment, RVMPO total revenues will decline by 9 percent from the current year.
-Further negotiation on federal funding distribution among Oregon MPOs is anticipated in FY2014.
+Funds had been static at 2009 levels until FY2014, when FHWA funding declined by 4 percent.
+Effective FY2015, a new statewide distribution formula has been established for up to two years, to provide planning funds to two newly designated Oregon MPOs (Grants Pass and Albany).
+With this adjustment, RVMPO total revenues will declined by 9 percent from previous years.
+Further negotiation on federal funding distribution among Oregon MPOs is anticipated in FY2015.
 For this work program, federal sources provide about 92 percent of RVMPO funding.
 Member dues provide the match for FTA funds and Policy Committee political activities (organization dues, travel, support) and some general project expenses - primarily public involvement and website support.